sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/130 - remove-footer.md

 hidden: false
 ---

-Removes repeated elements at the bottoms of pages from the direct text extraction of the pages.
+Ignores repeating elements at the bottoms of pages.
+These elements are removed from the direct-text extraction of the document.

 To recognize a footer, this preprocessor starts at the bottom of the page and moves up the page, stopping as soon as it finds a nonrepeating element.

 These elements are recognized as "repeating":

-- Elements whose y-extent does not overlap with any variable element
+- Elements whose y-extent does not overlap with any variable element on the page
 - Positively incrementing page numbers

-These elements are not recognized as "repeating":
+These elements are *not* recognized as "repeating":

 - Elements that change their alignment on alternate pages (for example, page numbers aligned alternately left and right, as in a book)
 - A repeating element that is missing from even one page (for example, from an intentionally blank page).